managedcode/MLXSharp/README.md

 - `IChatClient`, `IEmbeddingGenerator<string, Embedding<float)>`, and image generation helpers that adhere to the `Microsoft.Extensions.AI` abstractions.
 - Builder-based backend configuration with a deterministic managed implementation for tests and a P/Invoke powered native backend.
 - Native library resolver that probes application directories, `MLXSHARP_LIBRARY`, or packaged runtimes and loads `libmlxsharp` on demand.
-- `MLXSharp.Native` packaging project that ships stub binaries for CI (Linux x64 today) and a placeholder `osx-arm64` folder for the production MLX wrapper.
 - Dependency injection extensions (`AddMlx`) in **MLXSharp** package.
 - Semantic Kernel integration (`AddMlxChatCompletion`) in separate **MLXSharp.SemanticKernel** package.
 - Integration test suite that exercises chat, embedding, image, and Semantic Kernel flows against both managed and native backends.